Learning Gaussian Multi-Index Models with Gradient Flow: Time Complexity and Directional Convergence: Numerical Simulations

 \subsubsection{Acknowledgements}

-BS appreciates many discussions with Loucas Pillaud-Vivien and Alberto Bietti in the early phases of this work, and the valuable feedback from Denny Wu and Ludovic Stephan on the manuscript.
+BS acknowledges useful discussions with Loucas Pillaud-Vivien and Alberto Bietti in the early phases of this work, and the valuable feedback from Denny Wu and Ludovic Stephan on the manuscript.
 DH acknowledges support from the ONR under grant N00014-24-1-2700.